 Moral Symbols as a Garlic Necklace

-The researchers note that in the workplace, people automatically make inferences about the others around them based on social clues: how they dress, how they talk and what they say, how neat or cluttered their workspace is, and visible personal possessions such as photos, books and décor.
+The researchers note that in the workplace, people automatically make inferences about the others around them based on social clues.
+They consider how others dress, how they talk and what they say, how neat or cluttered their workspace is, and visible personal possessions such as photos, books and décor.
 Thus it’s possible for an employee to signal to his supervisor that he is an ethical person, using small cues that the supervisor may not even register consciously.

 How do these cues protect you from unethical requests or demands?
-Quoting related studies, the researchers propose these factors:
+Quoting related studies, the researchers propose these protections from an unethical boss:

 - The supervisor will fear that the employee may disobey the request and report it to other authorities, even at the risk of retaliation.